veeto

 Key Takeaways

-• Excludes veterans' disability payments from household income when calculating property tax exemptions.
+• Excludes veterans' disability payments from household income limits for property tax exemptions through 2036.

-• Maintains property tax exemptions up to $150,000 for disabled veterans with qualifying household incomes.
+• Maintains property tax exemptions of up to $150,000 for eligible disabled veterans and surviving spouses.

 Get Involved